tomerweller/tomerweller.github.io/_posts/2016-01-08-esp32-first-steps.md

 **Conclusion:** the Arduino program is about 65% slower than the lower level FreeRTOS program.
 However, usually in these type of tests, the portability of arduino code comes with a much bigger performance drop.
 Good job, Espressif!

 *Note: These tests only occupy one core.
-The second core is free to perform other tasks, such as neworking.
+The second core is free to perform other tasks, such as networking.
 [Example](https://github.com/tomerweller/esp32-rtos-webclient/tree/with-ring-oscillator).*

 ### More Resources
 - [ESP32 Data Sheet][esp32-datasheet]
 - [ESP-WROOM32 Data Sheet][esp32-wroom32-datasheet]
 - [ESP32 official forum][esp32-forums]
 - [ESP32 Getting started (hackaday)][esp32-getting-started-hackaday]

+### Thanks:
+- [John Lee][espressif-twitter] and espressif for providing us with the boards.
+- [Jonathan Bobrow][jb] for feedback on this post.

 [todo]:http://www.todo.com
 [esp32-overview]:https://espressif.com/en/products/hardware/esp32/overview